jiang-zhu/paleocamp/intro.md

 ## Overall learning objectives
 * Know basic structure of CESM as a software
 * Learn to set up and validate simple experiments with CESM
-* Learn to use Python/Jupyter Nobebooks to analyze and visualize model output and assess model-data agreement.
+* Learn to use Python/Jupyter Nobebooks to analyze and visualize model output

 ---